-The founder of Canyon Bridge, a private equity firm whose links to the Chinese government smothered its $1.3 billion deal for Lattice Semiconductor, has been charged with insider trading, U.S. officials said.
+The founder of Canyon Bridge, a private equity firm that lost its $1.3 billion bid for Lattice Semiconductor after its funding was linked to the Chinese government, has been charged with insider trading, U.S. officials said.

 The office of the Acting United States Attorney for the Southern District of New York charged Benjamin Chow for securities fraud on Monday.
-He allegedly gave a former colleague trading tips as he negotiated the Lattice deal, first as part of the state-backed China Reform Fund and then as managing partner of Canyon Bridge, whose funds have been traced to China.
+He allegedly gave a former colleague trading tips as he negotiated the Lattice deal, first as part of the state-backed China Reform Fund and then as managing partner of Canyon Bridge.

 Prosecutors say that Chow continued to urge his former colleague to stockpile share through in-person meetings, phone calls, and text messages for the next seven months.
+The hoard swelled to more than two and a half million shares.
 Chow’s co-conspirator sold the shares after Lattice announced the Canyon Bridge deal last October, making around $5 million on the scheme, according to the indictment.

 “Chow’s illegal tips resulted in multimillion-dollar profits for his friend and business associate,” said Joon H. Kim, acting U.S. Attorney for the Southern District of New York, in a statement.
 Chow, a U.S. citizen born in China, faces up to 30 years in prison and a maximum fine of $5 million, prosecutors said.